Mental Health Facilities Lubbock, TX

 West Texas Centers Yoakum County - 71.0 miles from Lubbock, TX

 West Texas Centers Yoakum County is a mental health clinic in Denver City, TX, located at 104 West 2nd Street, in the 79323 zip code.
-West Texas Centers Yoakum County provides telemedicine/telehealth and outpatient treatment.
-West Texas Centers Yoakum County offers behavior modification, integrated dual diagnosis disorder treatment and group therapy to young adults, seniors 65 or older and adults.
-West Texas Centers Yoakum County also supports people with serious mental illness, transitional age young adults and people with trauma.
-More services at West Texas Centers Yoakum County include illness management and recovery, suicide prevention services and psychosocial rehabilitation services.
+West Texas Centers Yoakum County provides outpatient treatment and telemedicine/telehealth.
+West Texas Centers Yoakum County offers individual psychotherapy, cognitive behavioral therapy and group therapy to seniors 65 or older, young adults and children / adolescents.
+West Texas Centers Yoakum County also supports people with serious mental illness, transitional age young adults and veterans.
+More services at West Texas Centers Yoakum County include intensive case management, psychosocial rehabilitation services and family psychoeducation.

 Learn More